husnain46/PlayPal-Mob/readme.md

 # PlayPal

-PlayPal, your go-to sports companion, is a React Native mobile application designed to bring together sports enthusiasts, making it easy to connect, create teams, organize tournaments, and reserve sports arenas.
+PlayPal, your go-to sports companion, is a React Native mobile application with firebase integration, designed to bring together sports enthusiasts, making it easy to connect, create teams, organize tournaments, and reserve sports arenas.
 With a focus on fostering community building, PlayPal simplifies the sports engagement process, making it accessible for individuals with varied interests and skill levels.

 ## Features